jgorthi/Spring-GraphQL/README.md

-# graphql-with-spring-boot
+# SpringBoot-GraphQL
-A sample application with GraphQL and Spring Boot
+A sample application with Spring Boot & GraphQL